Mean Time Between Failure

 What Does a "Good" MTBF Look Like?

 MTBF values vary by asset type and operating conditions.
-But here’s the rule that never changes:
+But one rule never changes: higher MTBF equals higher reliability; lower MTBF is a maintenance red flag.

-Tracking this over time shows whether your reliability strategies are working or if it's time to reassess.
+Tracking this over time shows whether your reliability strategies are working or if it is time to reassess.

 Why Tracking MTBF Matters for Maintenance

-You’ve got dozens, sometimes hundreds, of assets to keep running.
-And not all of them fail the same way or at the same pace.
+With dozens or sometimes hundreds of assets to keep running, not all of them fail the same way or at the same pace.

 MTBF helps you understand how reliable your equipment really is, not just how often it breaks.
 It gives you the historical insight you need to plan smarter, prioritize better, and spot patterns before they turn into production-killing problems.

-Here’s how MTBF directly supports better maintenance decisions in the real world:
+Here is how MTBF directly supports better maintenance decisions:

 Smarter Preventive Maintenance Timing